Without Feeling, No Devotion

 भावेंवीण भक्ति भक्तिवीणे मुक्ति | बळेंवीण शक्ति बोलूं नये || १ ||

-Without feeling, there is no devotion.
-Without devotion, no liberation.
-Without strength behind it, do not merely speak of power.
+Without feeling, there is no devotion; without devotion, no liberation.
+Without strength, do not speak of power.

 Dnyaneshwar opens Abhanga 4 with a diagnosis that goes straight to the chest.
 Without feeling, no devotion.
 Without devotion, no liberation.
 Nine syllables, three links, one unbroken chain.
 He is not building a theological argument.
 He is naming something you already know: the practice has gone dry, and the dryness is not an accident.
 Something essential has been withheld, and that something is the willingness to feel.